redpandalabs/ruby-style-guide/README.md

   Some will argue that multiline chaining would look OK with the use of {...}, but they should ask themselves - is this code really readable and can the blocks' contents be extracted into nifty methods?
+See also: [The Procedure/Function Block Convention in Ruby](http://devblog.avdi.org/2011/07/26/the-procedurefunction-block-convention-in-ruby/).

 * <a name="block-argument"></a>
   Consider using explicit block argument to avoid writing block literal that